-The era also saw federal soldiers marching on Utah, determined to abolish polygamy and the prophet’s political theocracy, and the brutal Mountain Meadows Massacre in southern Utah, where much of the story is set
+The era also saw federal soldiers marching on Utah, determined to abolish polygamy and the prophet’s political theocracy, and the tragic Mountain Meadows Massacre in southern Utah, where much of the story is set

 CHARACTERS AND EVENTS